LiangZC321/CP3407-project/User_stories.md

 Priority: Low

 Description:
-As a customer, I want to be notified when the cleaner is on the way, so that I can prepare.Cleaners can tap a “start travel” or “on the way” button.
-The system then sends a real-time notification to the customer with the estimated arrival time, optionally including a live map location.
+I want to log in to the website and view the status of my cleaning service bookings So that I can track whether my appointment is confirmed, in progress, or completed

 Effort Estimate: 3 days